SueMottet/kickstarter-analysis/README.md

   -Standard deviation
   -interquartile range
   - quartiles - data percentiels - divided in 4 ranges lowest to highest

+### Outcomes based on Goals
+- What can you conclude about the Outcomes based on Goals?
+#### 1. Average Goals (Means)
+* Successful Theater play projects on average had goals of a little over $5000
+* Failed Theater play projects on average had goals of a little over $10,000
+#### 2. Median Goals
+* Successful Theater play projects had median goals of a little over $3000
+* Failed Theater play projects had median goals of a little over $3000
+## Data spread
+  -Range
+  -Variance
+  -Standard deviation
+  - quartiles
 ### Dataset limitations
 - What are some limitations of this dataset?
 1. Aged data: Data is from Kickstarter campaigns created between 2009 and 2017. (pre-COVID19 epidemic) Patterns may have changed in more recent years.